-Stock Northern Territory (TF)
+Stock Northern Territory Sandfish

+Fisheries TF

 Stock status Undefined

-Indicators Catch, effort, CPUE
+Indicators Catch, effort

-CPUE = catch per unit effort; TF = Trepang Fishery
+TF = Trepang Fishery

-Sandfish (Holothuria scabra) (also known as trepang) are widespread in the tropical Indo-West Pacific between latitudes 30° N and 30 °S, but no farther east than Fiji 1.
-Genetic analyses of Sandfish from NT waters suggest that there are separate stocks either side of the Wessel Islands2.
-However, there is insufficient data available to assess these stocks separately so Sandfish stock status is assessed at the jurisdictional level here.
+Sandfish (Holothuria scabra), also commonly known as Trepang, are widespread in the tropical Indo-West Pacific between latitudes 30° N and 30 °S, but no farther east than Fiji.
+They inhabit shallow coastal waters with soft sediments and seagrass beds.
+Genetic analyses of Sandfish from Northern Territory (NT) waters suggest that there are separate stocks either side of the Wessel Islands.
+However, because of the difficulties in obtaining biological information to assess each stock individually, status is reported at the jurisdictional level here.

-The harvest of Sandfish in northern Australia dates back to at least the 1700s, when traders from Makassar (Ujung Pandang) visited the area to fish for the delicacy.
-Fishing activity in what is now the NT (but formerly part of South Australia) declined around 1880, and the South Australian Government ceased issuing licences to Macassans in 19073.

-Small catches continued until 1945, but exports were almost non-existent from then until the early 1980s.
-Prior to this downturn, commercial fishing operations were coordinated by European Australians with assistance from the Indigenous people of Arnhem Land.

-Increasing interest in the late 1980s led to the re-emergence of the NT Trepang Fishery.
-Catches of Sandfish peaked at 247 tonnes (t) in 2000 and fluctuated between 100 t and 200 t for the next seven years (Figure 1).
+The harvest of Sandfish in northern Australia dates back to at least the 1700s, when traders from Makassar (Ujung Pandang) visited the area to fish for this delicacy.
+Fishing in what is now known as the N T (formerly part of South Australia) declined around 1880, and the South Australian Government ceased issuing licences to Macassans in 1907.
+Small catches continued until 1945, but exports were negligible from then until the early 1980s.
+Prior to this downturn, commercial fishing activity was coordinated by European Australians with assistance from the Indigenous people of Arnhem Land.
+Increasing interest in the late 1980s led to the re-emergence of the Trepang Fishery.
+Catches of Sandfish peaked at 247 tonnes (t) whole weight in 2000 and fluctuated between 100 t and 200 t for the next seven years.
 Catches thereafter were comparatively low because of a four-fold decrease in annual fishing effort.
 Fishers have indicated that this reduction in fishing effort was caused by difficulties in sourcing divers and crew rather than any noticeable decline in Sandfish abundance.
-None of the six commercial licences were active in 2014.